OfficeDev/office-scripts-docs/docs/overview/excel.md

     - Office 365 A5

 > [!NOTE]
-> If you meet these requirements and are still not seeing the **Automate** tab, it is possible your admin has disabled the feature or there is some other problem with your enviornment.
+> If you meet these requirements and are still not seeing the **Automate** tab, it's possible that your admin has disabled the feature or there's some other problem with your environment.
 Please follow the steps under [Automate tab not appearing or Office Scripts unavailable](../testing/troubleshooting.md#automate-tab-not-appearing-or-office-scripts-unavailable) to start using Office Scripts.

 ## When to use Office Scripts